Experience the Extraordinary Bounty of Mount Fuji with a Guided Tour Featuring Wine, Sake, and Craft Beer

 Overview

 There are few sights in Japan more iconic than that of Mount Fuji rising up into the sky, timeless and majestic.
 And yet most visitors spend little time with the mountain, stopping by just to snap a few pictures or scramble to the summit in summertime.
 Local guide Satoshi “Chiyo” Chishiro wants to change that.
-With this special full-day Wabunka itinerary, Chiyo will take you on a guided tour by private car through the foothills of Yamanashi around Mount Fuji.
+With this special Wabunka itinerary, Chiyo will take you on a guided tour by private car through the foothills of Yamanashi around Mount Fuji.
 En route, you will experience the natural beauty and delicious bounty of the region’s pure waters and fertile soils while learning about centuries-old local traditions of awe and reverence for the great mountain.

 Key Features

-・Tour the foothills of Mount Fuji with your guide, a licensed taxi driver who is also a sommelier, in a private car that doubles as a mobile tasting room
+• Tour the foothills of Mount Fuji with your guide, a licensed taxi driver who is also a sommelier, in a private car that doubles as a mobile tasting room

-・Visit a shrine near the foot of Mount Fuji with your guide to better understand the beliefs associated with the mountain and experience spectacular Mount Fuji views that only a local would know
+• Visit a shrine near the foot of Mount Fuji with your guide to better understand the beliefs associated with the mountain and experience spectacular Mount Fuji views that only a local would know

-Mt.Fuji & around
+Mt.Fuji & Around

-1 - 5 participants
+Private: 1 - 5

 Cancel free up to 8 days prior